Custer Battles

-Custer Battles, LLC was a defense contractor headquartered in Middletown, Rhode Island, with offices in McLean, Virginia.
+Custer Battles, LLC was an American defense contractor headquartered in Middletown, Rhode Island, with offices in McLean, Virginia.
 The company now appears to be out of business.
 At one time the company offered services that include security services, litigation support, global risk consulting, training and business intelligence, but had no background or track record in offering any of these services.

 In June 2003, Custer Battles took its services to Iraq and became a minor contractor supporting the Coalition Provisional Authority and the U.S. government.
 In October 2004, the company was sued under the False Claims Act.
 As this was the first lawsuit concerning contractors in Iraq, the company received significant attention throughout the media.
 In March 2006, a jury ruled against Custer Battles, but the verdict was set aside by a District Court judge.
 That decision was appealed, and, in April 2009, the Fourth Circuit reversed the district court judge and granted a new trial.

 According to the Iraq War documents leak, a Custer Battles convoy went on a shooting spree in Umm Qasr in 2004, shooting out the tire of a civilian car that came close, and firing five shots into a crowded civilian minibus.
 The shooting stopped only after the Iraqi police, port security and a British military unit finally caught up with the convoy.
 Custer Battles employees handed over cash to avoid disciplinary action.